 Research generally points towards CoolSculpting being a relatively safe and effective treatment for removing some areas of fat.

-The Aesthetic Surgery Journal analysis found that, of 1,445 people, only 12 people —which is less than 1 percent— reported complications.
-The most common complication was having less sensation than beforehand in the treated area.
+Analysis in the Aesthetic Surgery Journal found that, of 1,445 people, only 12 people — fewer than 1% — reported complications.
+The most common complication was less sensation in the treated area than beforehand.

 Other complications may include: